STUART Heath has urged his Blues to repay the fans for their loyal support with two victories from their final two outings.

 “We have two games left now and we owe it to the people who pay to come and watch us – week in, week out – to finish the season well.

 “I’d also like to see the players play well for each other.
 It looks like we are going to slightly fall short but it would be good to finish in a decent position and we will only do that if we win

 “We can’t worry too much about other results, we can only worry about ourselves.

 “For the most part we have done really well but since Christmas we have dropped 10 points, which is too much when you’re trying to win the league.

 “If it had been four or five then we would have given ourselves a real chance.”

-Discussing tomorrow’s opponents, who sit 10th in the table, Heath added: “They have picked up recently and they have got some strong players in their team so it’ll be an interesting game for a number of reasons.
+Discussing tomorrow’s opponents, who sit 10th in the table, Heath added: “They have picked up recently and they have got some strong players in their team so it’ll be an interesting game for a

 “We have just got to focus on our own performance in these last two games.”